KansasCityWomeninTechnology/django-fest-official/README.md

     ```

 ### File Structure
-- `index.html`: The main HTML file.
+- `src/index.html`: The main HTML file.
-- `styles.css`: The main CSS file.
+- `src/styles.css`: The main CSS file.
-- `script.js`: The main JavaScript file.
+- `src/script.js`: The main JavaScript file.
-- `sections/`: Directory containing HTML files for each section.
+- `src/sections/`: Directory containing HTML files for each section.

 ### Adding New Sections
 1. Create a new HTML file in the `sections` directory.